-INDEPENDENT CONTRACTOR An Independent contractors are is not an employees.
-They are generally in business for themselves, usually performing work that requires a specialized skill or trade for multiple clients, setting their own fees, working from home or their own place of business, and providing their own tools and equipment.
-The church may provide specifications or deadlines for the work, but the independent contractors decides how much time to spend and how best to do the job.
+INDEPENDENT CONTRACTOR Independent contractors are-not employees.
+They are generally in business for themselves, usually performing work that requires a specialized skill or trade for multiple clients, setting their own fees, working from home or place of business, and providing their own tools and equipment.
+The church may provide specifications or deadlines for the work, but the independent contractors decide how much time to spend and how best to do the job.